Lisa Mason: Gymnastics career

 Lisa Mason began training at Huntingdon Gym Club at the age of five.
 She has represented her country at three European championships and world championships events, Commonwealth Games and Olympic Games.
 She represented England and won a gold medal in the vault and also won a silver medal in the team event, at the 1998 Commonwealth Games in Kuala Lumpur.

 She was the first British gymnast to make finals in European and World Championships.
-In Tianjin she earned the highest ever placing in the All-Around for a British Gymnast in the World Championships, also helping Great Britain take the first-ever full team to the Olympic Games.

-On the domestic scene, she has been a British gymnastic champion on three occasions, her first title being won at the age of 14, making her the youngest ever gymnast to win the senior title.
-Her worst noteworthy injury was when she broke her arm in 1995 at the junior British championships after falling off the uneven bars.
-During the resulting surgery, she had two plates and twelve bolts inserted in the injury.
-Six months later, she returned to claim the title of senior British champion.
-She then defended that title twice consecutively, a first for any gymnast.
-Lisa was the first British gymnast to ever win gold at a Grand Prix event.
-In 1998 she won the Cottbus floor title ahead of Russia's Yelena Produnova and Svetlana Khorkina.
-She also won medals on the circuit on floor, Beam and Vault events.
-She was awarded the title of "Master Gymnast" by British Gymnastics.

-In January 2013, after 12 years away from the sport, Lisa announced her comeback with her aim being to qualify for the Glasgow 2014 Commonwealth Games.
-In March 2013 in her first come back competition and after five months of training, Lisa was crowned English vault champion and finished 4th in the finals at the national British championships.
-Lisa went on to compete at the English and British championships the following year picking up a collection of medals on vault and floor and finishing top 8 on both beam and bars.
+In January 2013, after 12 years away from the sport, Mason announced her comeback with the aim of qualifying for the Glasgow 2014 Commonwealth Games.
+Mason went on to compete at the English and British championships the following year, picking up a collection of medals on vault and floor and finishing top 8 on both beam and bars.

 Personal life

-Lisa is involved in gymnastics as a coach and a choreographer and is also a stunt double and sports model.
+Mason is involved in gymnastics as a coach and a choreographer and is also a stunt double and sports model.
 She is known for her outlandish gymnastics attire.
 In 2020, following the gymnastics abuse revelations in the press Mason talked about the dark side of British sport, in order to encourage fellow sufferers.